Cheri DiNovo: Post-political career

-DiNovo announced that she will not be standing for re-election in the 2018 provincial election and resigned her seat in the legislature at the end of 2017.
-She became the minister of the Trinity-St. Paul's Centre for Faith, Justice and the Arts effective January 1, 2018 and continues to present the Radical Reverend program on CIUT radio.
+DiNovo announced that she would not seek re-election in the 2018 provincial election and resigned her seat in the legislature at the end of 2017.
+She became the minister of the Trinity-St. Paul's Centre for Faith, Justice and the Arts effective January 1, 2018 and continues to present the Radical Reverend program on CIUT-FM radio.

 In 2021 she published the memoir The Queer Evangelist.

+In 2026, DiNovo endorsed Avi Lewis in that year's federal NDP leadership race.